Golden Beet & Berry Salad

 Total Time: ~40-50 minutes

-4 medium-sized golden beets, sliced into small wedges
+4 medium-sized golden beets, peeled and sliced into small wedges

 ½ cup cucumber, sliced and quartered

 ½ cup yellow grape tomatoes (or other small, sweet tomato variety), sliced in half lengthwise